 This is made possible by a single feature, as shown in this screenshot.

 Podia allows you to create separate landing pages for each of your products.
 Also, it has an upsell feature that enables you to sell even more products to your subscribers.
 All these can be accessed on both Mover and Shaker subscriptions.

 Teachable, on the other hand, does allow you to sell digital products.
 However, it does not have a dedicated tool for that.
 This is simply because it’s chiefly meant for selling courses, so most technical efforts were directed at making the platform perfect for that specific purpose.

 From the screenshot, you can’t see a Digital Products tool anywhere on its home screen.

-However, to sell digital products on Teachable, there are many ‘hacks’ content creators utilize to achieve that.
-One such hack is to use the course builder feature, upload your digital products (e-books, audio files, etc.,) and make them downloadable.
+However, to sell digital products on Teachable, there are ‘hacks’ content creators utilize to achieve that.
+One such hack is to use the course builder feature, upload your products (e-books, audio files, etc.,) and make them downloadable.